SANTHAN-2006/ODD2023-WT-Ex-04-Django-Models/README.md

 Reference N0 : 23004568
 # AIM :
-Display user's details using template-view-model in django framework.
+Display user profile data using template-view-model in django framework.
 # STEP 1 :
 Create django project and app using the following commands: